-The authors would like their to extend acknowledgement the Universiti Teknologi to PETRONAS for providing the facilities and financial support to accomplish this research.
+authors The would like to extend their acknowledgement to the Universiti Teknologi PETRONAS for providing the facilities and financial support to accomplish this research.
 It is further extended to Technologist at civil engineering department and centralized analytical laboratory at, Universiti Teknologi PETRONAS for their great contribution and assistance to complete this work.